claudiusptolemy/ptolemy/README.md

 This is part of a research project at Purdue.
 It is also hosted as a [project at Purdue University Research Repository (PURR)] (https://purr.purdue.edu/projects/ptolemy/view "Ptolemy Layer for Google Earth").
+We are also building [a website for the project](http://www.claudiusptolemy.org/), but it's pretty bare at the moment.
+We hope to remedy this in the near future.

 Please note that the project is really just getting started, so what you see here right now is very unstable and should be considered as under